-The staff member responsible for the plan should maintain regular contact with everyone involved in the person's care to ensure:
+The staff member responsible for co-ordinating the plan should maintain regular contact with everyone involved in the adult's care to ensure:

-- Changes in circumstances are shared and recorded. - Outcomes are achieved - Any deviation as to why the desired outcomes are not achievable is identified together with the reasons.
+- Changes in circumstances are shared and recorded. - Outcomes are achieved

+Any deviation as to why the desired outcomes are not achievable is identified together with the reasons.